jlpteaching/ECS201A/hw3/hw3.rst

     /home2/jlp/gcc-linaro-5.4.1-2017.05-x86_64_aarch64-linux-gnu/bin

 You will probably want to use ``objdump -dC daxpy``.
 The ``-d`` option disassembles to convert from machine code to assembly, and the ``-C`` option "demangles" the names of functions so they are more readable.
 You can find more information about ``objdump`` either by looking at the ``man`` page (``man objdump``) or Googling.

+Again, once you get the ``objdump`` command working, you may want to turn it into a shell script.

 `Another video from the Georgia Tech class`_ provides a good overview of how to get lower CPI by rearranging instructions.